 When sharing an IP address with other users (e.g. when accessing the source repositories from beyond a NAT firewall), the quotas can trigger even for regular usage patterns (e.g. if many users sync new clients from the same IP address within a short period).

 In that case, it is possible to use authenticated access, which then uses a separate quota for each user, regardless of the IP address.

-The first step is to create a password from the password generator and to save it in
+The first step is to create a password with the password generator and follow the instructions on the password generator page.